4 Ways to Update Content for Changing Trends

 Just like content and the digital landscape at large, new SEO updates are constantly rolled out and content creators need to respond accordingly.

-Now that more people are searching on their mobile phones than their desktops, Google has responded with their mobile-first indexing update.
+Now that more people are searching on their mobile phones than their desktops, Google has responded with its mobile-first indexing update.

 Google will now be prioritizing the mobile version of websites and not the desktop version.
 This means that content needs to look the same on both the desktop and the mobile version of your website.